cipriandroc/cipriandroc.github.io/powershell/disable-adUsers.md

 <hr>
 At runtime the script will perform the following checks and stop in case any of them fail and provide console information:
 - imports the userlist CSV file
-- checks if the provided CSV file contains the samAccountName header
+- checks if the provided CSV file contains the samAccountName property
-- tests the provided export location folder if exists
+- tests the provided export location folder if exists and if you have RW permission to it
+- verifies if the connected domain matches the domain specified in the variable
+- if -disableOU parameter is specified, verifies if the OU is valid and exists; currently the script doesn't check if the user that's running the script has the permission to move the object but if that's the case the console will show a warning message that moving the user failed and the report will also specify this information as well as it can be checked from the user distingusihed name that's being outputed

 Below is a part of the console display information at runtime:

 {% highlight powershell %}
-> .\Disable-ADUsers.ps1 -ticketNumber HD-485
+> .\Disable-ADUsers.ps1 -ticketNumber hd-235 -moveOU
-VERBOSE: Attempting to import userdata file .\userlist.csv
-VERBOSE: Succesfully imported userdata file.
+VERBOSE: Attempting to import userdata file .\userlist.csv Succesfully imported userdata file.
+VERBOSE: Verifying user data file for samAccountName property.
+Property found.
+VERBOSE: Verifying export folder location.
+Test exportPath OK
+VERBOSE: Verifying connected domain
+Domain connection OK
 VERBOSE: Gathering user data for: adelev
-VERBOSE: Backing up user data to file: 4.3.2021_backupUserData.txt
+VERBOSE: Backing up user data to file: 4.5.2021_backupUserData.txt
-VERBOSE: Attempting to change description filed for user: adelev
+VERBOSE: Attempting to change description filed for user: adelev Changed description to: Disabled per AD Cleanup Project - hd-235
-VERBOSE: [ adelev ] succesfully changed description to 'Disabled Per - HD-485'
-Changed description to: Disabled Per - HD-485
-VERBOSE: Attempting to disable user: adelev
+VERBOSE: Attempting to disable user: adelev adelev has been disabled.
-VERBOSE: [ adelev ] has been disabled. adelev has been disabled.
+VERBOSE: Attempting to move user to disable OU adelev has been moved to disable OU
 VERBOSE: Exporting disable information to file
 VERBOSE: Gathering user data for: awilber
-VERBOSE: Backing up user data to file: 4.3.2021_backupUserData.txt
+VERBOSE: Backing up user data to file: 4.5.2021_backupUserData.txt
-VERBOSE: Attempting to change description filed for user: awilber
+VERBOSE: Attempting to change description filed for user: awilber Changed description to: Disabled per AD Cleanup Project - hd-235
-VERBOSE: [ awilber ] succesfully changed description to 'Disabled Per - HD-485'
-Changed description to: Disabled Per - HD-485
+VERBOSE: Attempting to disable user: awilber awilber has been disabled.
+VERBOSE: Attempting to move user to disable OU awilber has been moved to disable OU
+VERBOSE: Exporting disable information to file
 {% endhighlight %}

 <hr>